networknt/light-doc/content/service/oauth/getting-started/_index.md

 ### Start light-oauth2 with docker-compose

+If you are an API developer that want to use light-oauth2 to security your API on your laptop or desktop, you can start the light-oauth2 services with docker-compose.
+The steps are documented in the [light-oauth2 tutorial][]

 ### Build the server from source code

+If you are a developer that want to contribute light-oauth2 or debug into it, then you can work on the source code directly.

 Note: as Oracle client is not available in public maven repo, you have to install it manually by following this [link][] to install it before building the source code.